iberi22/mcp-database-server/readme.md

 This MCP (Model Context Protocol) server provides database access capabilities to Claude, supporting SQLite, SQL Server, PostgreSQL, and MySQL databases.

+## MySQL Connection Pooling (remote servers)

+This fork includes improvements for MySQL connections when connecting to remote hosting (for example, cPanel).
+The MySQL adapter now uses a connection pool (mysql2 createPool) with keep-alive and automatic reconnection logic to reduce "connection closed" errors from aggressive remote timeouts.
+If you run this server locally for your MCP agent, configure your MCP to use the built `dist/src/index.js` binary (use `node <path>` in your mcp.json) so it uses this fork's pooled adapter.

 ## Installation

 1. Clone the repository: